bekk/bekk-christmas/post/javascript/let-it-snow-with-perlin-noise-in-p5-js.md

 ## Drawing a delightful disk

+As we move through this article we will provide sandboxes like the one below so you can see both the code and the result.
+The live editor doesn't seem to update the result, so just press "Open Sandbox" in the lower right corner if you want to tweak parameters.
+I highly recommend it!
+We will explain the code following each sandbox regardless.

 <iframe src="https://codesandbox.io/embed/snow-0-lli8m?codemirror=1&fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"
      title="snow-0"
      allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-We will provide sandboxes like the one above throughout the article so you can see both the code and the result.
-The live editor doesn't seem to update the result, so just press "Open Sandbox" in the lower right corner if you want to tweak parameters.
-I highly recommend it!
-We will explain the code following each sandbox regardless.

 P5 offers an API of functions and values, and it runs by looking for certain named functions in your code.
 The most important ones to know about are `setup()` and `draw()`: